 The Best Pork Marinade

-When I found some beautiful frenched pork chops, I turned to this terrific pork marinade recipe to infuse delicious flavor into every morsel.
+When I found some beautiful frenched pork chops, I turned to this terrific Pork Marinade Recipe to infuse delicious flavor into every morsel.

-Why You Should Make this Pork Marinade
+Why You Must Make

-There’s something about this combination of flavors in this pork chop marinade that works so well.
-It’s a magical mixture!
-Make sure to marinate your pork overnight for the best flavor absorption.
+- PRO- Tip: Make sure to marinate your pork overnight for the best flavor absorption.
+Getting this done the night before makes it perfect for company.
 But getting your pork into this marinade early in the morning, then grilling that evening works well, too.

 Let’s go through each ingredient in this flavor-packed marinade one by one: